- Mara North Conservancy

 Mara North Conservancy

 Karen Blixen Camp is founding member camp of Mara North Conservancy.
-We protect 32,000 Ha of pristine wildlife area in close partnership with the local Maasai communities and our nine tourism partners.
+We protect 30,000 Ha of pristine wildlife area in close partnership with the local Maasai communities and our ten tourism partners.
 Mara North Conservancy was established with the ambition to create a best practice, world-class conservancy with long term commitments to the environment, wildlife and local communities.

 Mara North Conservancy is managed by a board of directors, elected by the camp owners.
 The board works in close partnership with the Masai Landowner Committee to meet short and long term objectives for the future.
 The Landowner Committee reports to all landowners for their final approval.
 Twice a year full community meetings are held whereby all landowners are able to voice their opinion on the way forward.
 Please visit www.maranorth.com for more information.